guzzle/guzzle/docs/handlers-and-middleware.rst

     $handler = new CurlHandler();
     $stack = HandlerStack::create($handler); // Wrap w/ middleware
     $client = new Client(['handler' => $stack]);

+The ``create`` method adds default handlers to the ``HandlerStack``.
+When the ``HandlerStack`` is resolved, the handlers will execute in the following order (note that when adding handlers the order is reversed as this is a stack):

+1. ``prepare_body`` - First the body of an HTTP request will be prepared (e.g., add default headers like Content-Length, Content-Type, etc.).
+2. ``http_errors`` - This middleware checks if the response returned was ``>``
+   300.
+3. ``allow_redirects`` - Follows redirects
+4. ``cookies`` - Adds cookies to requests and extracts cookies from responses.
+   Notice that this is at the end of the list (or the first handler pushed onto the stack) to ensure that cookies are extracted before HTTP error exceptions are thrown and before redirects are followed.

 When provided no ``$handler`` argument, ``GuzzleHttp\HandlerStack::create()`` will choose the most appropriate handler based on the extensions available on